 One of the common traits of an extrovert is the enjoyment of a good conversation but more than that, the need to talk things through and solve problems through discussion.

-Therefore, it can be a good idea to have trusted friends or a coach with whom you can have regular contact to talk through any issues or engage in a brainstorming session.
+Therefore, it can be a good idea to have trusted friends or a coach with whom you have regular contact.
+Meet up to talk through any issues or engage in a brainstorming session.

 Extroverts like social gatherings.
-It’s where they get their energy, it’s where they can feel inspired and so making regular appointments to network and meet other people can be a good opportunity for you to get the brain sparking again.
+It’s where they get their energy and it’s where they can feel inspired.
+Making regular appointments to network and meet other people can be a good opportunity for you to get the brain sparking again.

 When running your own business you are responsible for your personal and professional development.
 Despite the plethora of online courses out there, extroverts may well benefit from looking for courses which offer a face-to-face component or the chance to meet up with fellow students.
 If the course is being taken through a college or university, there are often mixed-platform options where there are some on-campus days.